 - a

-- Note: Most students take 2 courses per semester with some summer courses; program courses are offered online, so most students work full-time jobs.
+- Most students take two courses per semester with some summer courses; program courses are offered online.

 - b